okteto/python-openfaas/README.md

 ![OpenFaaS in Okteto Cloud](media/mongodb.png)

 The MongoDB instance deployed by Okteto creates a kubernetes secret with the password.
-We are going to use it directly in our function so we don't have to hard code any passwords, by using OpenFaaS' secrets.
-Update `hello-python3.yml` so it looks like this.
+OpenFaaS supports directly mounting Kubernetes secrets in any function.
+We We are going to use this feature so we don't have to hard code any passwords.
+Add a `secrets` key to your `hello-python3.yml` so it looks like this:

 ```yaml
 version: 1.0